RULES

 Voting Phase

-- The online voting system enforces restrictions, such as tracking IP addresses, to ensure fairness.
+• The online voting system enforces multiple safeguards to ensure fairness:

 Transparency and Fair Play

-- Winners are determined solely by the total number of valid votes received per sub-category.
+• Winners are determined solely by the number of valid votes received in each sub-category.

-- Results are publicly announced, and recognition is awarded to top businesses.
+• Final results are published publicly, and recognition is awarded to the top businesses.

 Disqualification

-Suspicious activity will be investigated, and appropriate actions will be taken to maintain the spirit and integrity of the competition.
+Suspicious activity will be investigated, and appropriate action will be taken to protect the credibility and integrity of the competition.

 Rule Changes